 Eastman then became a field secretary for the YMCA.
 He spent the next three years establishing 32 chapters throughout the U.S. and Canada.
 During this time, he also served as a lobbyist for the Dakota people, joining his brother John and fellow Beloit alum James Garvie to represent the Santee Sioux in federal court in 1897.

 His work as an activist continued in 1911 when he helped establish the Society of American Indians.
 The first Native American rights organization run for and by Natives, it helped pass the 1924 Indian Citizenship Law, which granted citizenship to Native Americans born in the U.S.

 Eastman with members of the Boy Scouts of America.

 Credit: Ohiyesa: The Soul of an Indian (2018 film)

-During his lifetime, Eastman would write a total of eleven books.
-He is often considered the first Native American author to write American history from a Native perspective.
-He would find national fame as an author and lecturer, traveling across the country at conferences to speak on indigenous issues.
-Eastman worked with President Theodore Roosevelt to prevent Sioux tribal members from losing their land, and he later served as the US Indian Inspector from 1923-1925 under the Coolidge administration.
+Eastman also found fame as a lecturer, traveling across the country at conferences to speak on indigenous issues.
+He also worked with President Theodore Roosevelt to prevent Sioux tribal members from losing their land, and he later served as the US Indian Inspector from 1923-1925 under the Coolidge administration.

 Eastman died in Detroit in 1939 at the age of eighty.
 While his work as a reformer, activist, and spokesman has been subject to historical criticism, he nevertheless remains one of the most influential American Indians of his time.